perki/copper-crm-bkp/README.md

 ### extras

+### cleaning

+After running clean scripts, re running the backup will not be able to find empty file and will re-dowload them.
+Do not use before being sure you have everything.

 `node clean/cleanFiles.js` will remove all data files containing an empty array

 `node clean/removeEmptyfields.js` will remove empty and unsued fields from the backup ..
 MAKE A BACKUP OF `./data` before running!

 ## Notes